tolgadevsec/PHP-Security-Cheatsheet/README.md

 ```

 # File Inclusion
 The user should not have the possibility to control parameters that include files from the local filesystem or from a remote host.
 If this behavior cannot be changed, apply parameter whitelisting such that only valid parameters are accepted.
+This will also prevent attackers from traversing through the local file system.

 ```php
 $parameterWhitelist = ["preview", "gallery"];